-New technologies offer a rich variety of ways in which learners can interact, communicate and collaborate, however both learners and teachers need to develop a complex set of digital literacies in order to harness the potential of these media.
+New technologies offer a rich variety of ways in which learners can interact, prescription communicate and collaborate, however both learners and teachers need to develop a complex set of digital literacies in order to harness the potential of these media.
 This edited collection is an output from a DIVERSE conference held at Dublin City University in 2011.
 It is an authoritative work outlining different strands of digital literacy research and is timely given the increasing impact that technologies are having on Education.
 It covers both theoretical discourses on the topic, along with practical empirical studies of the use of different technologies, such as podcasts, mobile devices and virtual worlds.

 Yvonne Crotty sets the scene for the book in Chapter 1, describing the origins and focus of the DIVERSE 2011 conference, which included keynotes from two eminent speakers, Michael Wesch and Roy Pea.

 In Chapter 2, Micheal Wesch provides a philosophical account of the impact of new media and the means in which social and participatory media enable us to actively engage, interact, communicate and collaborate, or as he states ‘We were celebrating empowerment, new forms of connection and community, and new and unimaginable possibilities.
 He states that this is not just a technology revolution but also a social one.
 Despite this potential his research and the research of others show that students are not extensively engaging with this media and lack the critical literacy skills to make informed judgments about the relevance of resource they find for their own studies.

 Roy Pea and colleagues focus on a study for fostering collaborative learning through the use of digital video technologies for collaborative knowledge constructive in a classroom.
 The study provided evidence of how to improve guidance for student teams solving a complex authentic task for History.